Humans-of-Julia/StaticWebPages.jl/README.md

 biography = Block(
     paragraphs(
     """
    Jean-François Baffier is an academic researcher at the RIKEN Center for Advanced Intelligence Project (AIP), and a consultant in Artificial Intelligence, Big Data Science, Data Structures, and Algorithms.
-As an academic, he gives back to society through fundamental research in computer science supplemented by open source libraries and softwares.
+As an academic, he gives back to society through fundamental research in computer science supplemented by open source libraries and software.
     """,
     """
     paragraph 2